 Despite the fact that the conflict in the ex-Yugoslav territories has been over for more than a decade, today, Bosnia-Herzegovina is still one of the world's foremost countries contaminated with antipersonnel mines and unexploded devices (UXOs).

-Approximately 1,312 km² of Bosnian land still has to be cleared of mines, a surface area equal to 2,5% of the entire national territory.
-Since the end of hostilities approximately 5,000 people have been victim to landmines and unexploded devices.
-For this reason, INTERSOS's projects in the country are concentrated on humanitarian mine clearance activities, as well as Mine Risk Education (MRE).
-The office in Sarajevo coordinates the activities of various mine clearance teams throughout the region; equally important is the mine risk awareness work that INTERSOS contributes to the local communities.
-The current projects are developed with funding from the Italian Ministry of Foreign Affairs and Ilijas Municipality.
+Since the end of hostilities approximately 5,000 people have been victim of landmines and unexploded devices.
+For this reason, INTERSOS projects in the country are focused on humanitarian demining activities as well as Mine Risk Education (MRE).
+The office in Sarajevo coordinates the activities of various mine clearance teams throughout the region; equally important is the mine risk awareness work that INTERSOS runs in support of local communities.
+The latest projects were implemented through funding from the Italian Ministry of Foreign Affairs and Ilijas Municipality.

 After the death of Tito, the brief conflict that signalled the separation of Slovenia gave way to the disintegration of the state of Yugoslavia.
 For Croatia and Bosnia-Herzegovina this process would not prove to be so easy due to the nationalistic project of the then Yugoslavian president, Slobodan Milosevic, who tried to militarily prevent any such splits through the mobilisation of strong minority Serb forces within the two regions.
 The Bosnian ‘Declaration of Sovereignty’ of 15 October 1991 was followed by the hold of a referendum for independence from Yugoslavia early the next year.
 The referendum, which was boycotted by the Serbian community, resulted in a vote of 64% in favour of independence.
 This immediately led to the deployment by the Belgrade Government of their troops on Bosnian territory and the consequent formation and mobilisation of military and paramilitary groups on behalf of the three principal Bosnian ethnic groups: Serbs, Croats and Bosniak Muslims.